deadlydog/deadlydog.github.io/_drafts/2019-08-11-Migrating-my-blog-from-WordPress-to-Jekyll-and-GitHub-Pages.md

 ## Why I migrated from WordPress to Jekyll

+You may have noticed that I haven't blogged in quite a while; almost 2 years!
+While I was busy with work and family, another contributor was simply that the technology didn't make it _easy_ to post new content.

 Reasons why I wanted to convert my blog away from WordPress:

 - __The Editor__ - I wasn't a fan of the WordPress online editor, so I used [Open Live Writer](http://openlivewriter.org).
-It provided a nice experience, but required some plugins for code snippets and images to work properly.
+It provided a nicer experience, but required some plugins for code snippets and images to work properly.
 Also, updating posts would often result in duplicate images and attachments being uploaded.
+It just wasn't a great experience, and it required a bit of work to get everything setup correctly again after reinstalling Windows.
+Also, when editing posts later in WordPress, I'd have to wade through generated HTML code as well instead of focusing just on my content.
 - __Special Characters__ - Special XML characters common in code (such as `<`, `>`, and `"`) would get converted to their escape sequence when posting through Open Live Writer, and I'd always have to go into the online editor and modify my code snippets to transform things like `&lt;` back into their proper character.
 - __Markdown__ - I wanted to write my posts in Markdown so that I could focus on my content, and less on it's presentation.
 It also meant I wouldn't need lean on a special editor or to mess with HTML.
 I tried a few WordPress plugins, but ultimately they didn't meet my expectations.
 - __Update Nightmares__ - WordPress and the plugins constantly had new updates that needed to be applied.
 My main issue was often the updates would fail, leaving my blog offline until I manually fixed things up; I learned very quickly to backup all files and the database before doing any updates.
 The resolution often involved grabbing the new version's updated source code and manually applying the updated files to my WordPress instance over FTP, rather than using the `Update` button in the WordPress GUI.
 I'm not sure if this is a common problem for other WordPress users, but it was for me for several years.